Our mission is simple: we publish social change. We mobilize today’s artists and writers to do good.

-Founded in 2018, Lucky Jefferson is an award-winning creative arts publisher that reforms books and arts education by creating interactive and collaborative community experiences for writers and artists.
-In 2021, Lucky Jefferson incorporated and became a tax-exempt 501(c)(3) nonprofit organization.
+Founded in 2018, Lucky Jefferson (LJ for short) is an award-winning arts publisher driving change through collaborative literary and arts experiences.
+In 2021, it became a 501(c) (3) nonprofit organization.

 Our Values